Home

 Alice grew up in a family with half-sisters and a half-brother who were several decades older than she.

-When Alice was 10, in the late summer of 1920, her parents took her to the Minerd Reunion.
+When Alice was age 10, in the late summer of 1920, her parents took her to the annual Minerd Reunion.
 It was held at the Ferncliff Hotel in Ohiopyle, Fayette County.
-Young Alice is seen here that day with Norman C. Gary, the young son of Jacob and Minnie (Miner) Gary.
+Young Alice is seen here that day with Norman Clark Gary, the young son of Jacob and Minnie (Miner) Gary.
 The Garys also were kinsmen of Alice's future husband.

-On July 26, 1928, when she was 18, Alice married laborer Silas Gary (1908-1979).
-He was a Rockwood native and the son of Jonas and Lucinda (Lyons) Gary.
-Rev. Walter F. Berkebile performed the ceremony.
+On July 26, 1928, when she was 18, Alice married 20-year-old laborer Silas J. Gary (1908-1979).
+He was a Rockwood native and the son of Jonas and Lucinda Ellen (Lyons) Gary and grandson of Silas and Mary M. (Pletcher) Lyons.
+Rev. Walter F. Berkebile performed the nuptials, the very first ones of his career.
+It is not known if Alice's mother attended the ceremony, as she was a resident of the Somerset County Home at the time.

-The Garys had two children – Robert D. Gary and Betty Herchelroath.
+The Garys produced two children – Robert D. Gary and Betty Jane Herchelroath.

-In the early 1930s, Alice’s aged father moved into the Gary residence in Somerset.
-He died there in February 1935.
+The father died in their shared residence in February 1935.
 Just a few months before Daniel's death, in October 1934, Otto Roosevelt Younkin came to their home to interview the elderly man about family history.
 With Alice sitting by, Daniel provided valuable information about his father, grandfather and cousins that otherwise would be lost to history.
 A copy of Otto's notes today are in the Minerd-Miner-Minor Archives.

 The Garys later moved to Erie, Erie County, PA.
 They were members of the Church of the Brethren in Erie.
-Silas was a security officer with Daub Associates in Erie.
-Alice worked as a custodian in the Millcreek Township Schools.
+Silas was a security officer with Daub Associates in Erie, while Alice worked as a custodian in the Millcreek Township Schools.

 State Street in Erie in the 1940s, from an old postcard